 If there was a shortcut to parenting, I thought I would have found it by now.
 I haven’t . . . not even close.
 But that doesn’t mean I haven’t tried.
 And it doesn’t mean I haven’t failed.
 Still, we all keep looking and hoping, don’t we?

-Baby music classes do not give our kids a fast-track to music scholarships in college.
+Baby music classes do not give our kids a fast track to music scholarships in college.
 T-ball at age four doesn’t mean the pros at twenty.
 Reading a Bible story at bedtime every night won’t lead us to growing a godly teen.
-There are no quick fixes, perfect extracurricular actives, or even right methods of spiritual guidance that will result in perfect kids.
+There are no quick fixes, perfect extracurricular activities, or even the right methods of spiritual guidance that will result in perfect kids.
 We cannot skip the rough stuff in life and move directly to GO to collect our rewards of growing godly adults.
 Don’t we wish it was all that simple?

 There are a few things we can cut out that will benefit our kids: the latest gadgets, pricey fashion, electronic games, and social interaction that cuts out face-to-face social life.
 But we parents often pile on those things when we can’t be there with time, attention, and connection.
 I’ve been guilty of it.
 “Here, play with my tablet for a while so I can finish this quick task.”

 There are things we might think will help, but they are actually hurting our kids

 - The right preschool will not make up for time with parents, learning about life, relationships, and caring for God.

 - The right moral stories will not make up for serving as a family, discovering there are real people behind the “issues” who need a helping hand, and who need hope.